 - Choose subjects because your best mate is taking them or your parents would be happy if you did.

 Yes, Subject Selection is important, but it’s not the be all and end all.

-So give it some thought sure, consider all your options absolutely, but don’t lose sleep over it.
+So give it some thought and consider all your options, but it’s not worth loosing sleep over.

 Use the Subject Selection Calculator